Mookie Betts Player Props: Dodgers vs. Yankees

 - Runs Prop: Over/under 0.5 runs (Over odds: -105)

 Looking to place a prop bet on Mookie Betts?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Mookie Betts At The Plate